-The kicker?
-Although most of the items we bought said "Hawaii" on them somewhere, none were actually made in Hawaii.
-The grass skirt came from the Philippines.
-The statue of the Great Unifier of the Islands?
+Although most of the items you find in Waikiki or other tourist centers in Hawaii say "Hawaii" on them somewhere, most are not actually made in Hawaii.
+The grass skirts you see came from the Philippines.
+Statues of King Kamehameha?
 Made in China.

 If you’d like to make sure what you bring home from the Islands is actually Island-made, we’ve put together a list of stores that specialize in selling authentic Hawaii-made products.

 If you’re shopping on Oahu, you might want to look into stores like Native Books/Na Mea Hawai’i in Ward Centre.
 Na Mea Hawaii (translation: "Hawaiian Things") also has a store in the Hilton Hawaiian Village in Waikiki.
 Stores like Na Mea carry authentic and culturally accurate wares, including handcrafted items, gift baskets, books, clothing CDs and DVDS and even food products.

 Here, we present a sampling of retailers statewide specializing in selling authentic Hawaii-made products.
 They're arranged by island, for your convenience, with web links when available.
 Many of the retailers also sell their products online, so you can get Hawaii-made products even when you can't be here.